Text & publication

-In a series of four essays, the study works towards proposing an unreal school by way of an ‘Educational Critique’, a theoretical framework underpinned by the employment of fiction as a critical methodology.
+Through a series of essays and conversations, the study works towards proposing an unreal school by way of an ‘Educational Critique’, a theoretical framework underpinned by the employment of fiction as a critical, performative methodology.

-To purchase a printed copy, message me here.
+To purchase a printed copy or request a PDF version, please message me via email.

 Letter A (trailer)